Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 • Use with coping jigs and trim reliefs

-A jigsaw comes in handy for cutting corner trim and for use with coping tool jigs.
+A jigsaw is handy for cutting corner trim and using coping tool jigs.

-When you are looking at a jigsaw there are three features that should be top of mind:
+When you are looking at a jigsaw, three features should be top of mind:

-• First, you want an adjustable “stroke” that allows you to adjust the bite the blade takes with each trip up/down.
-For trim this is crucial to avoid chipping the face of the trim.
+• First, you want an adjustable “stroke” to adjust the bite the blade takes with each trip up/down.
+For trim, this is crucial to avoid chipping the face of the trim.

 • Second, a smooth bottom is a must.
-While I usually put a few layers of painters tape on the bottom of the saw to make sure I’m not scratching any surface, having a high quality bottom plate helps.
-High end saws with aluminum bases are a great place to look.
+While I usually put a few layers of painter’s tape on the bottom of the saw to ensure I’m not scratching any surface, having a high-quality bottom plate helps.
+High-end saws with aluminum bases are a great place to look.

-• Finally, look for a variable speed to let you adjust the speed up or down depending on the wood you are cutting.
+• Finally, look for a variable speed to adjust the rate up or down depending on the wood you are cutting.

 11. Oscillating multi-tool to cut off trim ends during installation